JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/custom-dynamic-fonts-in-swift-ui.md

 # 🎉🍾🥳

 Good work!
 You've learned how to add fonts to an XCode project, represent the fonts and their base sizes in enumerations, and replicate SwiftUI's `preferredFont` implementation!

+In a [newer article](../custom-fonts-from-swfit-package) you'll learn how to package these fonts for reuse.